Heatwaves have caused more death in Australia than any other natural hazard.

 Check that your home can be properly ventilated without compromising security.
 Have insulation in the ceiling and walls to help keep the house cool.

-In case of a power outage, have an alternative source of power for radios and torches, and to keep mobile phones fully charged.
+In case of a power outage, have an alternative source of power for radios and torches, and keep mobile phones fully charged.

 Looking after others